 UOEEE guides and supports the assessment planning component of this process.
 UOEEE understands that many aspects of the new program may not be in place yet and that students may not reach measurement points until two or more years from the time of approval (and enrollment of students).
 The program mission, goals, and outcomes should still be established during the planning phase and ready for approval in the new program application, however.
-UOEEE’s Program Assessment Handbook section provides details about how to develop an assessment plan that will meet ABOR requirements as well as provide rich assessment data for curricular improvement.
+UOEEE’s Program Assessment Handbook section Elements of a Program Assessment Plan at ASU provides details about how to develop an assessment plan that will meet ABOR requirements as well as provide rich assessment data for curricular improvement.

 Prior to submission of the new program application, UOEEE provides programs provisional approval of their assessment plan to be included in the application and moved forward from the provost’s office to ABOR.

 The UOEEE Canvas site has a blank downloadable assessment plan template for inputting information that will help programs meet the requirements of the ABOR new program application process.

 Assessment Portal: To begin the assessment plan review process, programs should ask their delegates to create a program shell within the "New Program Applications" tile found in the UOEEE portal, where pertinent information can be uploaded.